SwastikGarg/SwastikGarg/README.md

 - 👋 Hi, I’m @SwastikGarg
-- 👀 I’m interested programming
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on theoretical physics.
-- 📫 How to reach me ...
+- 📫 How to reach me - swastik.bnl@gmail.com

 <!---
 SwastikGarg/SwastikGarg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.